-Jenny works in the hospitality industry and has normally scheduled days off on Thursday and Friday.
-January 1, New Year’s Day (a statutory holiday), falls on Thursday, her day off.
-Although she does not perform any work on this day Jenny is entitled to a paid statutory holiday because she has:
+An employee works in the hospitality industry and has normally scheduled days off on Thursday and Friday.
+January 1, New Year’s Day (a statutory holiday), falls on Thursday, their day off.
+Although the employee doesn't perform any work on this day, they're entitled to a paid statutory holiday because they have:

 - been employed at least 30 calendar days before the statutory holiday; and

-- worked or earned wages in at least 15 of the 30 calendar days preceding the statutory holiday; (She worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day plus she was entitled to an average day’s pay for Christmas Day.)
+- worked or earned wages in at least 15 of the 30 calendar days preceding the statutory holiday; (The employee worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day plus they were entitled to an average day’s pay for Christmas Day.)

 Normal hourly rate: $15.00/hr

 Wages earned on 19 working days: $2,280.00